API Usage

 Best practices:

-Pro tip: Build usage checking into your application to avoid surprises!
+Pro tip: Build credit checking into your application to avoid surprises and maximize savings!

-Why don't I see quota information in API response headers?
+Why don't I see credit information in API response headers?

 What changed: